Tom284/portfolio-minor-iot/Lesson 7/README.md

 ## Project 1

 * To get the RFIF to work I configured it like the docs said, and I use this line of code: "mfrc522(reader);"
+* I then used Maltie's code from exercise 2, which allows me to make a difference between the two keycards.
 * I then connected 2 lights.
 1 green one and one red 1.
 During this I had some errors, this came because both the RFID reader and the leds were on the same node.
 So I know now why I have to create new nodes, because otherwise I ddos my own IoT devices.
 Once this was fixed both the leds worked with the sliders.
 * I then connected a buzzer and I had some issues with this, because the buzzer would always be on.
 I fixed this by connecting the ground and the VCC to ground.
 And I connected the I/O to D8.
 * My second node used these lines of code: